jeffreysorgen/golf-club-sensors/activity.md

 ### This means that a _multi-dimensional_ line can be generated, against which comparisons can be made for a VERY QUICK INFERENCE!
 To illustrate, imagine a drone on a 3D path, and add 2 more dimensions (parameters) such as temperature and pressure.
 Now it's a 5-dimensional line against which a model can make a quick inference!
 #
+The above might describe some complete science fiction.
+I  may be thinking about this in the wrong way.
+After a very superficial review of Fourier Transform, I think that "3D" aspects are asking too much.
+I really don't think this is what I am looking for.

+It's possible that all I really need is something that we learned about when we were analyzing spectrograms from AUDIO samples, and transforming them using FFT (Fast Fourier Transform) so maybe this can be applied to my problem, where there is a singular path (2D), but with one additional corresponding parameter.

+**It's actually much like combining multiple sensors, isn't it?!!
+After all, an IMU with 9DOF actually has 9 readings, so of course being a mere human being, I couldn't see that we would just utilze what ML already knows how to do.**

+So what am I looking for, anyway?
+(I'm exhausted.)

 #
 #
 #